RedHatter/diodon-plugins/README.md

 This is a set of plugins for the gnome clipboard manager Diodon.

 - **Manager**
 A more complex version of Sticky.
-Opens a window where you can create new items, search the entire list, edit or delete existing items, and merge multiple items together.
+Opens a window where, in addition to selecting an item to paste, you can create new items, search the entire list, edit or delete existing items, and merge multiple items together.

 - **Paste All**
 Simple plugin to paste all recent items at once, optionally appending a string to